Manitoba’s Justice System #

 “The public right to learn about its justice system has long been recognized as a key element of the democratic system in Canada and a core element of freedom of expression, but unfortunately, ambiguities in our rules of procedure and appeal rights have made it difficult or cost-prohibitive for the public to actually enforce their rights.”

 To show they’re serious about protecting people’s human rights, governments must ensure access to real complaint processes.
 Unenforceable rights lead to corruption.
-For people whose rights are violated, it’s critical that something is done about it to deter reoccurrences.
+For people whose rights are violated, it’s critical that something is done about non- compliance to deter reoccurrences.

 All attempts to have legal Associations in Manitoba support my cause have failed.
 All attempts to have lawyers in Manitoba to assist me in obtaining oral transcripts of the case have failed.